astral-sh/rye/docs/guide/config.md

 # When set to true the `managed` flag is always assumed to be true.
 force-rye-managed = false

+# Enables global shims when set to `true`.
+This means that the installed
+# `python` shim will resolve to a Rye managed toolchain even outside of
+# virtual environments.
+global-python = false

 # a array of tables with optional sources.
 Same format as in pyproject.toml
 [[sources]]
 name = "default"